-There is a railway station at Edale at the start of the walk with train services from Manchester and Sheffield.
-Edale station is within walking distance of the local guest houses.
+There is a railway station at Edale at the start of the walk with train services from Manchester and Sheffield, Edale station is within walking distance of the local guest houses.
 The nearest station at the end of the walk (Kirk Yetholm) is at Berwick upon Tweed, there is a bus service connecting the two.
-Please note; there are currently no buses running on Sunday.
+Please note; there are currently no buses running on a Sunday.

 Trains from London

-Trains leave Euston and St. Pancras regularly with connections for Edale; the journey takes around 3 – 3.5 hours.
+Trains leave Euston and St Pancras regularly with connections for Edale, the journey takes around 3 – 3.5 hours.

 The Pennine Way is a challenging walk.